code-craft-a1/spring-in-py-priyanja/README.md

 Recognize the intention of the code by reading the tests.
 Design the return type in the code.
 You may alter the test while keeping its intent.

+## Discussion

+What's `epsilon` doing in the test?
+If you had to choose its value, what would it be?